rowanc1/lecture-python-intro/lectures/french_rev.md

 Especially during and after France's expenditures to help the Americans in their War of Independence from Great Britain,   growing government debt service (i.e., interest payments) contributed to this situation.

-This was partly a consequence of the unfolding of the debt dynamics that underlies the Unpleasant Arithmetic discussed in this quantecon lecture  {doc}`unpleasant`.
+This was partly a consequence of the unfolding of the debt dynamics that underlies the Unpleasant Arithmetic discussed in this quantecon lecture  [](unpleasant.md).

 {cite}`sargent_velde1995` describe how the Ancient Regime that until 1788 had  governed France  had stable institutional features that made it difficult for the government to balance its budget.